 Co-advised by

 Michael Braun at the Smithsonian National Museum of Natural History.
-Broadly interested in systematics/genomics/ecology applied to avians.
+Interested in hybridization and effects of habitat fragmentation.

 Lab Alums

-- JL Weissman (PhD fall 2019), Assistant Professor at Chapman University
+- JL Weissman (PhD fall 2019), Assistant Professor at Stony Brook University

 - Aidan Bissell-Siders (undergrad), 2017-2019